BGAK701/minter-contract/README.md

 * **Description** - For example: `Low fee peer-to-peer electronic cash alternative to Bitcoin`<br>Optional freeform sentence explaining about your project.
 This can be left empty.
 Its purpose is to give a little more background detail about the project beyond the name.
 Don't make this part too long (longer than one sentence) because it's stored on-chain and can get costly.

-* **Jetton Logo URI** - For example: `https://bitcoincash-example.github.io/website/logo.png`<br>URL of 256x256 pixel PNG image of the token logo with transparent background.
+* **BGAK Logo URI** - For example: `https://bitcoincash-example.github.io/website/logo.png`<br>URL of 256x256 pixel PNG image of the token logo with transparent background.
 Notice that this logo is not immutable (unlike the rest of the fields) and can be changed in the future of the project as its update poses no security risks to users.
 It should be placed on hosting where multiple maintainers can be given easy access, which makes GitHub Pages a good solution since it can support multiple community contributors and PRs.
 The best practice would be this:

     1. Create a new free GitHub organization for your project, you can follow the instructions [here](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).
 In our example we created the organization `bitcoincash-example` which you can see [here](https://github.com/bitcoincash-example).